Events DC

-Events DC is the official convention, sports and entertainment authority for the District of Columbia.
-Events DC is a quasi-public company based in Washington, D.C. that owns and manages the Walter E. Washington Convention Center, Entertainment & Sports Arena, the RFK Stadium Campus, and Nationals Park among other DC venues.
+Events DC is the convention, sports and entertainment authority for Washington, D.C.
+Events DC owns and manages the Walter E. Washington Convention Center, CareFirst Arena, RFK Stadium, and Nationals Park, among other DC venues.
 It also promotes, sponsors and attracts sporting and cultural events to the District.

 History

-The Washington Sports and Convention Authority (WSCA) was formed on October 1, 2009 following the merger of the Washington Convention Center Authority (WCCA) and the D.C.
+The Washington Sports and Convention Authority (WSCA) was formed on October 1, 2009, following the merger of the Washington Convention Center Authority (WCCA) and the D.C.
 Sports and Entertainment Commission (DCSEC).
 The plan was announced by D.C.
 Mayor Adrian Fenty as a cost saving measure in his 2010 budget proposal.
 In 2011, the WSCA was renamed Events DC to align with the other brands of the District and its tourism arm, Destination DC.
+In 2022, Events DC acquired Cultural Tourism DC; since 2009, Events DC had provided financial and operational support to CTDC and its cultural heritage events.

 Leadership

-Samuel Thomas currently serves as the interm president and CEO of Events DC following the departure of former President and CEO Greg O'Dell in March 2022.
-The board is chaired by Max Brown, a businessman and lobbyist for Zipcar, CSX Corporation and Corizon Health who previously served as legal counsel and deputy chief of staff to Anthony Williams.
-Brown is also an investor and lobbyist in esports at the same time that EventsDC started a large esports initiative.
+Angie M. Gates serves as the current President and CEO of Events DC following the departure of longstanding former President and CEO Greg O'Dell in March 2022.

 Operations

 Events DC receives more than $100 million in taxpayer money but has an independent board appointed by the Mayor.
-In addition to overseeing the Convention Center, Nationals Park, RFK Stadium, St. Elizabeths East Entertainment and Sports Arena, and the D.C.
+In addition to overseeing the Walter E. Washington Convention Center, Nationals Park, RFK Stadium, CareFirst Arena, and the D.C.
 Armory, it has provided funding to various construction and development projects in the District.
 It provided more than $200 million in public money into construction of the Marriott Marquis convention center hotel and acquired the rights to the Carnegie Library.
-In 2017 and 2018, Events DC spent $150,000 to unsuccessfully lobby Congress to give the District greater authority over RFK Stadium, which could enable the Washington Commanders to return to DC.
+In 2017 and 2018, Events DC spent $150,000 to unsuccessfully lobby Congress to give the District greater authority over RFK Stadium.
 Events DC also oversees a community grants program which awards deserving non-profit organizations with grants each year.
 In 2022, Events DC awarded 39 local nonprofits grants totaling $500,000.